 - Buy the most comprehensive and authoritative Adirondack hiking guidebooks and maps at ADK’s online store.

-- Learn about hiking and outdoor recreation opportunities in New York State outside of the Adirondack Park.
+- Learn about hiking and outdoor recreation opportunities in New York State outside of the Adirondack High Peaks.

 Interested in hiking, backpacking, canoeing, kayaking, snowshoeing, and cross-country skiing, but don’t know how to get started?
 New to the area and looking for people to share your outdoor adventures?
 ADK’s 27 chapters in New York and New Jersey host hundreds of outings year-round, both in the Adirondacks and across New York State.
 Check out the calendar.